techishthoughts-org/real-time-stt-with-tts/README.md

 # 🎭 Gon - Personal Voice Assistant

 A **real-time voice assistant** with Brazilian Portuguese personality, built with modern TypeScript architecture and AI-powered conversation capabilities.
+Now featuring a **2025-ready mobile app** with enterprise-grade security and performance.

 ## 🌟 Features